Yahoo director who led CEO search won't seek re-election - source

 | SAN FRANCISCO

-SAN FRANCISCO Yahoo Inc(YHOO.O) director Patti Hart will not seek re-election to Yahoo's board, according to a source familiar with the matter, as the Internet company's board moved forward with an investigation of its new chief executive's educational background.
+SAN FRANCISCO Yahoo Inc(YHOO.O) director Patti Hart, who led the hiring of CEO Scott Thompson, will give up her seat on Yahoo's board as the Internet company launches an investigation into the chief executive's educational background.

-Yahoo's board said on Tuesday that is has appointed a special committee and hired a law firm to review CEO Scott Thompson's educational credentials as well as the "facts and circumstances related to the review and disclosure of those credentials in connection with Thompson's appointment as CEO."
+Yahoo's board said on Tuesday that is has appointed a special committee and retained a law firm to review CEO Scott Thompson's educational credentials.

-The committee, and the news that Hart will leave the board, mark the most significant developments since a controversy erupted about Thompson's background last week.

-On Thursday, activist hedge fund Third Point, which is waging a proxy battle against Yahoo, revealed that Thompson did not have a college degree in computer science as was stated in his official company biography and in Yahoo regulatory filings with the U.S. Securities and Exchange Commission.
+The three-person committee will review the "facts and circumstances" surrounding the hiring of Thompson, who it was revealed days ago does not have a computer science degree despite what was stated on his official company biography and in regulatory filings with the U.S. Securities and Exchange Commission.

-Yahoo has acknowledged that Thompson does not have a computer science degree, initially calling the discrepancy an "inadvertent error."
-Yahoo later said its board of directors will investigate the matter.
+The controversy has rocked the struggling Internet company, raising questions about the future of Yahoo's fourth CEO in five years and the latest plan to revive the company's revenue growth.

 Hart led the search committee that hired Scott Thompson, the president of PayPal, to take the CEO reins at Yahoo in January.

-On Tuesday, Yahoo said that Alfred Amoroso, an independent director who joined Yahoo in February, would lead a three-person committee to review the matter.

-Citing the "urgency" of the situation, Yahoo's board said the committee will conduct the review in an "independent, thorough and expeditious manner" and will make appropriate disclosures to shareholders when the review is completed.
+Citing the "urgency" of the situation, Yahoo's board said on Tuesday that the special committee will conduct the review in an "independent, thorough and expeditious manner" and will make appropriate disclosures to shareholders when the review is completed.

-The board said the committee had retained the Los Angeles law firm of Bird, Marella, Boxer, Wolpert, Nessim, Drooks and Licenberg.
+The committee will be led by Alfred Amoroso, an independent director who joined Yahoo in February, and has hired Los Angeles law firm of Bird, Marella, Boxer, Wolpert, Nessim, Drooks and Licenberg.

-The controversy marks the latest setback for Yahoo, which is trying to revive its revenue growth and is facing a bitter proxy fight with Third Point, its largest outside shareholder.

-Third Point has called for Yahoo to turn over all records related to Thompson's hiring.
+Hart, a board member since 2010, will be the latest of several directors to step down from Yahoo's board, amid long-running investor discontent with the company's performance and management.

 Hart also was accused by Third Point of embellishing her educational record.
 Third Point alleged last week that she has a degree in business administration, rather than in marketing and economics, as was stated in regulatory filings.